Omerr/research-guide/chapters/03 - Part 3 - Ensuring Product Impact/10-end-to-end.md

 Prioritize changes based on three criteria:

 **1. Learned Necessity**
-Did you learn something doesn't work in the current implementation and must be fixed for the product to be viable?
+Did you learn that something doesn't work in the current implementation and must be fixed for the product to be viable?

 *Example: "Regular expressions miss nested conditions, and 60% of the client's business rules are in nested conditions.
 We must use a real parser."*